mellinoe/veldrid-docs/articles/api-concepts.md

 * Structured Buffers (BufferUsage.StructuredBufferReadOnly and BufferUsage.StructuredBufferReadWrite) are DeviceBuffers containing an array of a single data type, whose size is specified upon buffer creation.
 Shaders can get read-only or read-write access to these resources, depending on the needs of the technique being used.

+* Indirect Buffers (BufferUsage.IndirectBuffer) contain "draw" or "dispatch" information.
+When issuing a draw or dispatch command, instead of directly specifying the parameters (vertex count, instance count, base vertex, etc.), you can point the command at a DeviceBuffer which contains that information.
+This gives you greater flexibility and allows you, for example, to fill up your Indirect Buffer with a compute shader.

 ### Shaders

-[Shaders](xref:Veldrid.Shader) are a device resource which represent a single shader module, for a single shader stage (vertex, fragment, tesselation, geometry).
+[Shaders](xref:Veldrid.Shader) are a device resource which represent a single shader module, for a single shader stage (vertex, fragment, tesselation, geometry, compute).
 They are created from graphics-API-specific data chunks.
 Multiple shader modules are combined into a "shader set", used to construct a Pipeline.
 See the [Shaders and Resources overview](xref:shaders-and-resources) for more information.

 ### Pipelines

 In Veldrid, there are two types of [Pipelines](xref:Veldrid.Pipeline): graphics and compute.

 A graphics Pipeline is a device resource which encapsulates a large amount of information.
 In other graphics libraries, a Pipeline is split into several unrelated objects or function calls which can be combined in confusing and unpredictable ways.
 Veldrid pipelines represent the combined set of all of these pieces of information, and are immutable.
 This avoids a huge amount of complexity inherent in the mutable state machine paradigm of OpenGL and similar APIs.
+Additionally, the correctness of a Pipeline is validated up-front.
+If you attempt to create a Pipeline from components that are not compatible, then an exception is produced before the invalid Pipeline is created.
 Pipeline information encompasses:

 * Blend state: how color values are blended into the Framebuffer.
 * Depth stencil state: How depth-stencil testing, writing, comparing are performed.